Appearance

 Introduction to RichAds

-To track conversions from your ads in a Telegram bot, you need to set up a postback URL that sends the click_id
+To track conversions from your ads in a Telegram bot, you need to set up a postback URL that sends the click_id back to our tracking system when a user interacts with your bot.

 Important Note

-(double underscore) or another separator instead to avoid breaking the URL.
+🚫 & is not allowed in Telegram deep links!
+Use __ (double underscore) or another separator instead to avoid breaking the URL.

 Here’s how to implement it correctly: